 Canvas Community – The global Canvas Community consists of over 707,804 Canvas users all sharing, collaborating and shaping Canvas together.
 Ask questions, find answers, suggest new ideas, read the latest release notes or join different community groups.

 Conferences – The Conferences feature in Canvas allows synchronous video conferencing for instructors and the students registered in their courses.
 Conferences allow instructors to broadcast real-time audio and video, hold virtual office hours, demo desktop applications, share presentation slides, or demo online resources.

 Course Import Tool – makes it easy to extract course content, assignments, and quizzes from previous terms and quickly import them into existing courses.
 Course content can be copied from term to term, including Announcements and Discussions.
 You can adjust the events and due dates to coordinate with your current term.
-Select migrations content to choose specific content you want copied.
+You can also choose specific content or copy a whole course.
 You can select individual Assignments, Pages, Files, and anything else from previous courses you or your colleagues have taught.

 Course Navigation – The Course Navigation Menu is a series of links on the left side of your course that help you and your students access different course areas.
 Depending on the structure of your course, you can choose to reorder and hide course navigation links.

 Discussions – Canvas provides an integrated system for class discussions, allowing both instructors and students to start and contribute to as many discussion topics as desired.
 Discussions allows for interactive communication between two or more people; users can participate in a conversation with an entire class or group.

 ePortfolios – the Canvas ePortfolio feature allows students to share online materials inside and outside of courses.
 They are tied to your account, not to a specific course, which allows you to create multiple ePortfolios and to choose how you share them. ePortfolios can be set to allow private or public access.